 And, despite what anyone would have you believe, you’re not doing it for pity or on purpose – no, this isn’t something that anyone does because they want to feel bad or because they like the negativity associated with stress.

 It’s simply a learned stress pattern.
-But make no mistake about it – anxiety and stress, combined with narcissistic abuse, does carry quite a punch.
-It has enormous power that can seemingly grow.
+But make no mistake about it – anxiety and stress, combined with narcissistic abuse, do carry quite a punch.
+Moreover, it has enormous power that can seemingly grow.

 You might be shocked to learn that stress actually isn’t a “thing,” rather, it’s how you react or respond to whatever it is that upsets you.
 Your response is what gives stress power.
 To make it go away, you have to neutralize it.
 So how do you do that?

 Well, I guess if you read enough magazine articles and enough books that talk about stress, you’ll see a lot of advice.
-You might read suggestions about going for a walk when the stress hits or removing yourself from the person or the problem that's causing you the stress.
+For example, you might read suggestions about going for a walk when the stress hits or removing yourself from the person or the problem causing you the stress.

-While that’s a good idea in theory, it’s only a temporary fix.
+While that’s a good idea, in theory, it’s only a temporary fix.
 Sort of like putting a bandage on a hole in the wall of the Hoover Dam after it sprung a leak.
-You can bet that bandage isn’t going to be able to withstand the force of the water because the force is stronger.
+You can bet that bandage isn’t going to withstand the force of the water because the force is stronger.